felixfbecker/PowerGit/README.md

 SVG Screenshots are created with [term2svg](https://github.com/nbedos/termtosvg)

 ```
-termtosvg ./Screenshots/frames -s -g 80x12 -t base16_default_dark -c 'pwsh -NoExit -Command clear'
+termtosvg ./Screenshots/frames -s -g 100x12 -t base16_default_dark -c 'pwsh -NoExit -Command clear'
 ```

 `-s` outputs still .svg frames.
 Always use the `base16_default_dark` theme for consistency.
-Keep the column width at 80 for best readability in the README, the row height should be matched to the output of the command.
+Keep the column width at 100 for best readability in the README.
+If 12 is not enough the row height should be matched to the output of the command.
 Execute your command, then execute `exit`.
 Pick the frame that shows the command output but does not show the next prompt.